li012589/NeuralWavelet/readme.md

 pip install -r requirements.txt
 ```

-A demo saving is provided at `opt` folder, the following scripts will use this saving.
-All plot results will be outputed to the saving folder's `pic` folder.
+A demo saving is provided in `opt` folder, the following scripts will use this saving.
+All plot results will be output to the saving folder's `pic` folder.

 ### Training